-- On the hearing of an appeal, the WAIRC must proceed in the (1) following manner - first, it must consider the chief executive officer's (a) reasons for the removal decision; - second, it must consider the case presented by the (b) appellant as to why the removal decision was harsh, oppressive or unfair; - third, it must consider the case presented by the chief executive officer in answer to the appellant's case. - (2) The appellant has at all times the burden of establishing that the removal decision was harsh, oppressive or unfair. - Subsection (2) has effect despite any law or practice to the (3) contrary. - (4) Without limiting the matters to which the WAIRC is otherwise required or permitted to have regard in determining the appeal, it must have regard to - - (a) the interests of the appellant; and - the public interest, which is to be taken to include (b) - the importance of maintaining public confidence in the integrity, honesty, conduct and standard of performance of custodial officers; and - the special nature of the relationship between the chief executive officer and custodial officers.
+- (1) On the hearing of an appeal, the WAIRC must proceed in the following manner - (a) first, it must consider the chief executive officer's reasons for the removal decision; - (b) second, it must consider the case presented by the appellant as to why the removal decision was harsh, oppressive or unfair; - (c) third, it must consider the case presented by the chief executive officer in answer to the appellant's case. - (2) The appellant has at all times the burden of establishing that the removal decision was harsh, oppressive or unfair. - (3) Subsection (2) has effect despite any law or practice to the contrary. - (4) Without limiting the matters to which the WAIRC is otherwise required or permitted to have regard in determining the appeal, it must have regard to - (a) the interests of the appellant; and - (b) the public interest, which is to be taken to include - (i) the importance of maintaining public confidence in the integrity, honesty, conduct and standard of performance of custodial officers; and - (ii) the special nature of the relationship between the chief executive officer and custodial officers.